 I don’t know how many chambre de bonnes there are in Paris, but I must have lived in half of them.

 One day, I saw a young man standing on the rooftop of the building across from mine.
 I was worried about what he might be thinking of doing.

 “Ca va?”
 I asked.

 “Ca va.” he answered.

-I went about my business and when I looked out of the window in the other room moments later, he was gone.
+I went about my business and when I looked out of the window again a moment later, he was gone.

 After several years of complications with three publishers, Robert Delpire published my first book in 2006.
 I had met Bob in 1998, when I first arrived in Paris, through Annie Boulat.
 Annie was the one and only contact I had when my feet touched French soil, given to me by a friendly Italian photographer at a party in New York just days before my departure.
 Bob was a hard read at first.
 I wasn’t sure whether he liked my work or not, but when he pointed at a picture of a stuffed Felix the cat in a toy store in Korea and said, “I’d like to put this in a book I’m doing about cats…is that OK for you?”

 I saw Bob once every couple of years after that, bringing a box of small prints of new pictures to show him, trembling inside that he would tell me that they weren't very good.
 He never said much.
 "Continuez...
 Il faut continuer à faire des photos." was what he always told me as I left his office.
 He used 'vous' with me back then.